jdodsoncollins/strict-typing-analytics-events/README.md

 4. Head to `app.tsx` to start tinkering

 VS Code or your IDE of choice (with typescript config support) should highlight typing errors while working, before compilation.
 If you would like to verify typing at compile time, run `npm run build`

+If you run into issues, please let me know, and ensure you are running TypeScript 4.9.3 or newer.